wintertoro/geomi-mascot-name/README.md

 - **Wallet Integration**: Support for Petra, Martian, and other Aptos wallets
 - **Tabbed Interface**: Separate voting and instructions tabs
 - **Real-time Updates**: Live vote counts and prize pool tracking
+- **Social Sharing**: Share specific names with friends to get more votes
+- **Personal Dashboard**: Track your suggested names and their performance
 - **Responsive Design**: Works on desktop and mobile devices

 ## 🚀 Tech Stack